Send the link below via email or IMCopy

 Soviet resistance stiffened, knocking the Germans off of their unrealistic timetable

-After months of campaigning, the German army was exhausted.
+The German army was exhausted.

 Major defeat for Nazi Germany and Hitler!